 The bureau regulates and facilitates all aspects of the continuum of EMS care in Iowa through administrative code (147A, 641-Chapters 131-141) inclusive of, but not limited to, EMS system development, EMS service program authorization, certification of EMS personnel, the management of Iowa's trauma system, Emergency Medical Services for Children, injury prevention initiatives, data acquisition and management, education coordination and disaster preparedness.

 The Center for Disaster Operations and Response (CDOR) is responsible for the development and implementation of emergency response plans and operating procedures for the department while ensuring integration into Iowa's Homeland Security and Emergency Plan.
 Additionally, CDOR is responsible for the department's Emergency Coordination Center (EOC), Continuity of Operation's Plan, Iowa Disaster Medical Assistance Teams (IA-DMAT), the Strategic National Stockpile (SNS) and the Health Alert Network (HAN) system.
-CDOR provides the management and oversight for Iowa's public health and hospital bioterrorism program.
+CDOR provides the management and oversight for Iowa's public health and hospital preparedness program.

 Topics of Interest: